api-platform/docs/distribution/index.md

 ![The welcome page](images/api-platform-2.2-welcome.png)

 > *API Platform* is the most advanced API platform, in any framework or language.

-Fabien Potencier (creator of Symfony), SymfonyCon 2017
+> - Fabien Potencier (creator of Symfony), SymfonyCon 2017

-[API Platform](https://api-platform.com) is a powerful but easy to use **full-stack** framework dedicated to API-driven projects.
+[API Platform](https://api-platform.com) is a powerful but easy to use **full stack** framework dedicated to API-driven projects.
 It contains a **PHP** library to create fully-featured APIs supporting industry-leading standards (JSON-LD, GraphQL, OpenAPI...), provides ambitious **JavaScript** tooling to consume those APIs in a snap (admin, PWA and mobile apps generators, hypermedia client...) and is shipped with a nice **Docker** and **Kubernetes** integration to develop and deploy instantly in the cloud.